mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/graceful-shutdown.md

             any other unexpected change) and terminate Runner's process with the usage of Graceful Shutdown.
 Finally it will turn off the VM.

+            You can leave the `screen`/`tmux` session when it's done.

         1. Do whatever you needed to do with Runner's VM terminated.

         1. Restart the VM in GCP console.

-    1. If you want to restart the VM, run the script:
+    1. If you want to restart the VM, enter `screen` or `tmux` session and run the script:

         ```shell
         sudo /root/runner_upgrade.sh stop_and_reboot